aduffy70/LabNotes/_posts/2018/2018-01-11-Reanalyze-Crepidomanes-with-SNP-loci.md

     - Non-Crepidomanes (13 samples).
       - \>90% assignment to the sporophyte group (<10% assignment to the non-sporophyte group) on all 3 runs.
       - S02, 11, 18, 23, 26, 29, 30, 31, 50, 51, 52, 53, 54
-      - Low-loci (7 samples).
-        - <10% of total loci after removing loci present in the 13 non-Crepidomanes samples.
-        - S01, S19, S22, S27, S32, S45, S49
-    - Crepidomanes (28 samples).
+    - Crepidomanes (26 samples).
-      - \>90% assignment to the non-sporophyte group AND the confidence interval includes 100% and doesn't extend below 80% (<10% assignment to the sporophyte group AND confidence interval includes 0% and doesn't extend above 20%) on all 3 runs.
+      - \>90% assignment to the non-sporophyte group AND the confidence interval includes 100% and doesn't extend below 87.5% (<10% assignment to the sporophyte group AND confidence interval includes 0% and doesn't extend above 12.5%) on all 3 runs.
-      - S03, S04, (S05), S06, S08, S09, S10, (S14), S15, S16, (S17), S24, (S28), S33, (S34), S35, (S36), (S37), S38, (S39), S40, S41, S42, S43, S44, S46, S47, S48 (samples in parentheses were previously assigned as Mixed)
+      - S03, S04, S05, S06, S08, S09, S10, S14, S15, S16, S28, S33, S34, S35, S37, S38, S39, S40, S41, S42, S43, S44, S45, S46, S47, S48
-    - Mixed (6 samples).
+    - Mixed (15 samples).
       - Don't meet the requirements for the other groups.
-      - S07, S12, S13, S20, S21, S25
+      - S01, S07, S12, S13, S17, S19, S20, S21, S22, S24, S25, S27, S32, S36, S49
+    - Interestingly, these species assignments are all consistent with my PCR results.
   * Made 4 new datasets following same process as last time, but with these new assignments:
-    - Crep_28_unfiltered: 28 Crep samples with all loci present in 50% (14 samples)
+    - Crep_26_unfiltered: 26 Crep samples with all loci present in >=50%
-      - Remove Mixed/Non-Crep/Low-loci samples from snp6.stru, Filter for loci present in 14+ samples, Filter for variable loci
+      - Remove Mixed/Non-Crep samples from snp6.stru, Filter for loci present in >=50% samples, Filter for variable loci
-      - 28 samples, 1596 loci
+      - 26 samples, 2487 loci
-    * Crep_28_filtered: 28 Crep samples with Crep-only loci present in 50% (14 samples)
+    * Crep_26_filtered: 26 Crep samples with Crep-only loci present in >=50%
-      - Remove loci present in Non-Crep/Low-loci samples from snp6.stru, Remove Mixed/Non-Crep/Low-loci samples, Filter for loci present in 14+ samples, Filter for variable loci
+      - Remove loci present in Non-Crep samples from snp6.stru, Remove Mixed/Non-Crep samples, Filter for loci present in >50% samples, Filter for variable loci
-      - 28 samples, 1316 loci
+      - 26 samples, 2436 loci
-    * All_34_unfiltered: 28 Crep + 6 Mixed/uncertain with all loci present in 50% (17 samples)
+    * All_41_unfiltered: 26 Crep + 15 Mixed/uncertain with all loci present in >=50%
-      - Remove Non-Crep/Low-loci samples from snp6.stru, Filter for loci present in 17+ samples, Filter for variable loci
+      - Remove Non-Crep samples from snp6.stru, Filter for loci present in >=50% samples, Filter for variable loci
-      - 34 samples, 632 loci
+      - 41 samples, 1113 loci
-    * All_34_filtered: 28 Crep + 6 Mixed/uncertain with Crep-only loci present in 50% (17 samples)
+    * All_41_filtered: 26 Crep + 15 Mixed/uncertain with Crep-only loci present in 50%
-      - Remove loci present in Non-Crep/Low-loci samples from snp6.stru, Remove Non-Crep/Low-loci samples, Filter for loci present in 17+ samples, Filter for variable loci
+      - Remove loci present in Non-Crep samples from snp6.stru, Remove Non-Crep samples, Filter for loci present in >=50% samples, Filter for variable loci
-      - 34 samples, 516 loci
+      - 41 samples, 1046 loci

 # Other questions/concerns